 As we work with clients who are exploring how to get started with Agile and Scrum, we find ourselves asking many of the same questions.
 The questions help us to create an initial plan for success with Agile and avoid some of the problems that teams encounter when taking on a change as big as an agile transformation.

 To address this need and help clients think broadly about the change, we developed a checklist of things to consider when developing an agile transformation plan.
-The planning checklist is not intended to be comprehensive, but we believe that it includes the most common things to be considered when planning for Scrum Teams.
+The planning checklist is not intended to be comprehensive, but we believe that it includes the most common things to be considered when planning for Scrum Teams or an Agile Transformation.

 - If asked, can we answer the question “Why Agile?” in a way that makes sense for everyone?

 - Does everyone understand and agree on the reason?

 - What do we hope to achieve by moving to Agile?

 - What is the level of urgency for the change?
 Is it urgent enough?
 (For more details on this question and change management in general, see John Kotter’s 8 step Process Model for Change.)

 Include these Experiments in Your Agile Transformation Plan

 One of the most common experiments that organizations start with is an agile or Scrum pilot.
 The pilot is run to try agile out and to learn as much as possible.
 Things to consider when planning a pilot include: